dchandak99/Tic-Tac-toe/README.md

 - Scoring: Winner will get 4 points; loser will get no point; and if the game ends up as a tie, both players will get 1 point each.
 - After each move, you should check if any player has won or the match has tied.
 In any case, update the table by appending a new row at its end.
 Then start a new game after 5 seconds.
 A countdown should appear to indicate the same with the following message:

-- <RESULT>!
-Starting a new game in <t> seconds ... :
+- $RESULT$!
+Starting a new game in $t$ seconds ... :

-   <RESULT> is one of the 3 things:
+   $RESULT$ is one of the 3 things:

    Player 1 won
    Player 2 won
    Match tied

-   <t> will go from 5 to 1.
+   $t$ will go from 5 to 1.
 Any click on the board during this time must start a new game immediately.
 Starting a new game should refresh the board, change symbols for players, and the above countdown should vanish.
 It must NOT refresh the whole page!